FLHDE/freelancer-hd-edition/README.md

 [![Mod DB](https://button.moddb.com/popularity/medium/mods/51151.png)](https://www.moddb.com/mods/freelancer-hd-edition)

 Freelancer: HD Edition is a mod that aims to improve every aspect of the game Freelancer (2003) while keeping the look and feel as close to vanilla as possible.
-It also serves as a customizable all-in-one package for players so they don't have to worry about installing countless patches and mods to create the perfect HD and bug-free install.
+Experience enhanced visuals with HD textures, high-quality soundtracks, and seamless gameplay with bug fixes and quality of life improvements.
+The mod is fully compatible with the original game, allowing for seamless integration into vanilla servers.
+Easy to install and customize, it revitalizes the beloved Freelancer experience for modern systems.

 This mod was made possible with the help of the [Freelancer: Nomad Legacy](https://freelancer2.space/en/) developers.
 Thanks to them for providing us their station textures.

-**N.B.
-Freelancer: HD Edition does not add additional content on top of Freelancer but rather enhances what the game already has to offer.
-Although minor gameplay changes were made, Freelancer: HD Edition will always be compatible with vanilla Freelancer.
-Therefore, players can use this mod to play on all vanilla servers as long as the server owners allow these changes.**

 Join our Discord server to stay up to date with the latest news and information!